MadMax-G/final_project/Readmes/Jenkins.md

    Open the Jenkins URL in your web browser.
 The URL is the External-IP of the Jenkins service at port 8080.
 Log in using the username 'admin' and the password retrieved in the previous step.

-## promblem solving - Jenkins does't create a LoadBalancer
+## Problem solving - Jenkins doesn't create a LoadBalancer

    If Jenkins doesn't create a LoadBalancer after installation on the cluster, replace the 'service' YAML file with the following one: